HMS Warrior (1860): Construction and service

 Warrior began a refit in November 1864 during which the Armstrong guns, which had not proved successful in use, were removed and her armament was upgraded to the latest rifled muzzle-loading guns.
 She was recommissioned in 1867, under the command of Captain John Corbett, to relieve her sister as the guardship at Queenstown in Ireland, but instead both ships participated in the Fleet Review held on 17 July in honour of the visits made by the Khedive of Egypt and the Sultan of Turkey to Britain.
 After the review, the Admiralty paid off the ship on 24 July; the following day Warrior was recommissioned with Captain Henry Boys in command.
 After working up at Spithead, she sailed to join the Channel Squadron on 24 September.
 At the end of the year she was deployed to Osborne Bay to guard Queen Victoria at Osborne House.
 The Fenian Rising was under way, and there was intelligence suggesting that the Queen might be in danger from Irish nationalists.
 While Warrior was performing this duty, she received an informal visit from the Queen.
 The ship was part of a squadron that escorted the royal yacht HMY Victoria and Albert to Dublin in April 1868 for an official visit by the Prince of Wales, the future King Edward VII.
 In August, while cruising to Scotland, Warrior collided with HMS Royal Oak, losing her figurehead and jib boom and smashing Royal Oak's cutter.
-Boys was court-martialled and acquitted over the incident.
+Captain Boys was court-martialled and acquitted over the incident.

-From 4 to 28 July 1868, Warrior, with Black Prince and the wooden paddle frigate HMS Terrible, towed a specially built floating drydock, large enough to accommodate ironclads, 2700 nmi across the Atlantic from Madeira to Bermuda.
+From 4 to 28 July 1869, Warrior, with Black Prince and the wooden paddle frigate HMS Terrible, towed a specially built floating drydock, large enough to accommodate ironclads, 2700 nmi across the Atlantic from Madeira to Bermuda.
 Upon her return to England in late August 1869, Boys was relieved by Captain Frederick Stirling.
 After a refit to clean her hull and replace the figurehead lost in the collision, Warrior rejoined the Channel Squadron.
 On 2 March 1870, Captain Henry Glyn assumed command of the ship.
 While returning from a joint cruise with the Mediterranean Fleet, the ship was present when HMS Captain was lost during a severe storm on 7 September.
 Further cruises followed, including trips to Madeira and Gibraltar.
 Warrior narrowly missed colliding with HMS Agincourt when she was following her out of Gibraltar and Agincourt grounded on Pearl Rock.